Summer Faculty

 Sydney is certified in adaptive dance by the Boston Ballet Company, Progressing Ballet Technique (PBT), and has earned an Associate in Arts Degree.

-Lisa Gray Young – Intensives
+Lisa Gray Young – Classes & Intensives

 Picture of Lisa Gray YoungLisa Gray Young, a Phoenix native, grew up studying various genres of dance, as well as acting, voice, piano, and flute.
 After graduating from South Mountain Center for the Arts High School, Young went to Arizona State University, graduating with honors and earning a B.F.A. in Choreography/Performance.